November 30, 2025

 I'm going to say something that might upset some people, and I genuinely do not care.
 Claude Opus 4.5 just dropped and it is not close.
 It's not a tight race.
 It's not "slightly better in some benchmarks."
 Anthropic is running away from the pack, and the pack hasn't even realized it's lost yet.
 I've used every major model extensively — GPT, Gemini, Codex, Cursor's underlying models — and I'm telling you, as someone who builds with these tools every single day, Claude is sitting on the Iron Throne right now and nobody else is even in King's Landing.

 Let me be specific, because this isn't fanboy energy.
 This is builder energy.
 When I ask Claude to reason through a complex architecture decision, it doesn't just give me an answer — it thinks.
 It pushes back.
-It asks clarifying questions that I should have thought of myself.
-When I hand it a codebase and say "find the bug," it doesn't spray me with twelve possible issues and hope one sticks.
-It reads the code like a senior engineer would, traces the logic, and tells me exactly where the failure is and why.
-Gemini?
+It asks clarifying questions I should have thought of myself.
+When I hand it a codebase and say "find the bug," it reads the code like a senior engineer, traces the logic, and tells me exactly where the failure is and why.
 Gemini gives me a Wikipedia article when I ask for a code review.
-Codex is fine for autocomplete but falls apart the moment the problem gets genuinely complex.
-Cursor is impressive as an IDE integration, but the intelligence underneath it isn't in the same conversation as what Anthropic is shipping.
-I've tried to be fair.
-I've tried to give the others a chance.
-But at some point you have to call it what it is.
+Codex is fine for autocomplete but falls apart when the problem gets genuinely complex.
+Cursor is impressive as an IDE integration, but the intelligence underneath isn't in the same conversation.
+At some point you have to call it what it is.

 Now look, I know what the Game of Thrones metaphor implies, and yes, I know what happens to most people who sit on the Iron Throne.
 They get stabbed.
 The AI landscape moves fast.
 What's dominant today can be irrelevant in eighteen months.
 I remember when GPT-4 felt like the end of history, and then six months later it felt like a baseline.
 So I'm not saying Anthropic will hold this position forever.
 Nobody does.
 But right now, in this moment, if you're a builder and you're not using Claude as your primary tool, you're handicapping yourself.
 You're choosing a dull sword in a fight that demands a sharp one.
 The models aren't equal.
 The companies aren't equal.
 The philosophy isn't equal.
 And pretending otherwise because you don't want to seem like you're picking favorites is the kind of false balance that slows you down.